AI Image Looks Soft or Low-Detail: 6 Causes, Fast Fix

 3. Prompt has no detail anchors

 You wrote portrait of a woman.
-There’s nothing in there saying “detailed.”
-The model generates the minimum aesthetic baseline, not a peak.
+Nothing in that prompt says “detailed,” so the model generates its minimum aesthetic baseline, not a peak.
 Detail-anchor words pull it up.

-How to spot it: scan prompt for words like detailed, sharp, 8k, intricate, crisp, fine, texture, lens specs.
-Missing → soft output.
+How to spot it: scan the prompt for words like detailed, sharp, 8k, intricate, crisp, fine, texture, or lens specs.
+None present means soft output.

 4. Wrong checkpoint for the subject

 A general checkpoint produces general output.
-SDXL base is mid-detail on faces and weak on intricate fabrics; a realism-tuned checkpoint (Juggernaut, RealVisXL) produces much sharper results on the same prompt.
+SDXL base is mid-detail on faces and weak on intricate fabrics; a realism-tuned checkpoint (Juggernaut XL, RealVisXL) produces much sharper results on the same prompt.

-How to spot it: same prompt + settings, swap to a realism checkpoint.
+How to spot it: keep the same prompt, seed, and settings, then swap to a realism checkpoint.
 If detail jumps, the base model was the bottleneck.

 5. CFG too low

-Classifier-Free Guidance below 4 (SDXL) or 2.5 (Flux) makes the model loosely follow the prompt — including the detail anchors.
-Detail words get ignored.
+Classifier-Free Guidance below 4 on SDXL, or guidance below 2.5 on Flux, makes the model follow the prompt loosely, including the detail anchors.
+Detail words get half-ignored.

 6. Output saved as low-quality JPEG